antsig/msib/README.md

   - Memulai Dasar Pemrograman untuk Menjadi Pengembang Software
   - Pengenalan ke Logika Pemrograman (Programming Logic 101)
   - Belajar Dasar Git dengan Github

+22 Agustus 2023 \
+At this 2nd day, I'm still exploring Dicoding courses.
+Now about "Memulai Pemrograman dengan Kotlin".
+The progress is about 31% since Kotlin was new  language for me.
+So far it's good, the fundamental same as another language I've ever explored such as PHP.
+Hope the next part is as good as before.